chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

       }
     }

-## Configure file location
+### Configure file location

-To change the directory where files are transferred on the satellite server, modify the following settings in `conf/application.conf`:
+To change the directory where files are transferred on the satellite server, modify the following settings `satellite.workdir`in `conf/application.conf`:

     satellite {
       workdir = "<your directory>"
     }

-In that directory, XL Satellite server will look for files to execute deployments.
+In that directory, XL Satellite will store by task all the files meant to be deployed on hosts.

-## Launch satellite server

-To launch the satellite server, execute the appropriate script in the `bin` directory:

-* Unix: `xl-satellite-server`
-* Windows: `xl-satellite-server.cmd`